ellisonpyon/cs1302-latin-squares/README.md

   * **(5 points) `void play()`:** This method should provide the main game loop by invoking other instance methods, as needed.

-  You will need to create instance variables (i.e., non-static variables of the class) in order to maintain the state information of the game.
-All of these instance variables should be declared near the top of the class body (but not initialized there) and initialized in the class's constructor.

-  **NOTE:** You should make the reference variable for standard input `Scanner` object a instance variable.
-This will help you stay in compliance with one of the non-functional requirements for this project.

   **NOTE:** You are not only free but encouraged to implement other methods, as needed, to help with readability, code reuse, etc.